friedmag/noted/README.md

 view your notes in HTML format locally.

 ## Change default editor
-`noted` used `open` command to edit a markdown file.
+`noted` used `open` command to edit a markdown file (it also falls back on the `EDITOR` environment variable).
 Usually `open` command is an alias and can be changed using the following commands.

 Add a new alternative to `open` command: